Yewchi/NubHack/README.md

 ## NubHack - 3.7 But harder

+_This is not a real variant and the name is free_

 I love NetHack, it's one of the best video games ever made.
 And I love 3.7.

 But it's too easy for me to enjoy (I'm spoilerless noob).